 This page contains relevant information and guidance relating to case reviews published by the Devon Safeguarding Children Partnership.

-Children & Families Partnerships are required, under Chapter 4 of the statutory guidance Working Together to Safeguard Children 2018, to undertake a Rapid Review for serious child safeguarding cases where:
+Under Working Together, Safeguarding Partnerships are required to undertake a Rapid Review for serious child safeguarding cases where:

 - abuse or neglect of a child is suspected and